xXleowXx/gitlab-charts/doc/advanced/geo/index.md

 1. Visit the **primary** instance's **Admin Area > Geo** (`/admin/geo/nodes`) in your browser.
 1. Click the **New node** button.
 1. Add the **secondary** instance.
-Use the full URL for the name and URL.
+Use the full URL for the URL.
    **Do NOT** check the **This is a primary node** checkbox.
+1. Fill in Name with the `global.geo.nodeName`.
+These values must always match exactly, character for character.
 1. Optionally, choose which groups or storage shards should be replicated by the **secondary** instance.
 Leave blank to replicate all.
 1. Click the **Add node** button.